davesann/let-map/API.md

 ```
 Macro.

-Takes a list of name-value pairs and returns a map
+Takes a list of name-value pairs and returns a map (works like 'let').

        (let-map [a 1 ...]) => {:a 1 ...}